kevanescence/jquery-checkform/README.md

 For more complicated cases or to custom the default patterns, have a look at the documentation page

----------------- Description of files -------------------------

-css/
+<h1>Description of files</h1>

+<h2>css</h2>/<br/>
-  contains the bootstrap css and the demonstration page css doc/ documentation and demonstration pages.
+contains the bootstrap css and the demonstration page css doc/<br/>
+documentation and demonstration pages.
 To run all examples, specially the ajax one, plugin directory must by placed at a web server root.

 $ ls /var/www/html/jquery-checkform/
   css  doc  images  js  tests

-images/
+images/<br/>
   some basic pictures and icons for the demo page js/ javascript file : jquery, bootstrap and the plugin